choyiny/cscc09.com/content/outline.md

 registered doctor in order to be given special consideration.

-If a piece of work has been mis-marked or if you believe the rubric used to evaluate the work is not appropriate, you may request a re-mark.
-For a re-mark to succeed, you must clearly and concisely express what you believe was mis-marked.
-To request a re-mark, please contact your TA.
+If a piece of work has been mis-marked or if you believe the rubric used to evaluate the work is not appropriate, you may request a remark.
+For a remark to succeed, you must clearly and concisely express what you believe was mis-marked.
+To request a remark, please contact your TA.
 Requests must be submitted within 1 week of the marks being returned.

 # Academic Integrity
-You are expected to comply with the Code of Behaviour on Academic Matters.
+You are expected to comply with the [Code of Behaviour on Academic Matters](https://governingcouncil.utoronto.ca/secretariat/policies/code-behaviour-academic-matters-july-1-2019).

 Assignment solutions must be prepared individually, except where an assignment handout allows working with a partner.
 Note that working with a partner may be restricted to just part of an assignment, such as programming task, whereas the